Parthdsaiml/NullP/Tasks.md

    - **What to do**: Identify and remove any repeated rows in the dataset that may result in biased analysis or modeling.

 2. **Handle missing values**:
-   - **What to do**: Address missing or null data by either filling (imputation), removing, or otherwise handling gaps to ensure data integrity.
+   - **What to do**: Address missing or null data by either filling (imputation), removing, or handling gaps to ensure data integrity.

 3. **Fix data types**:
-   - **What to do**: Ensure that each feature has the correct data type (e.g., integers, floats, categorical) to perform operations correctly.
+   - **What to do**: Ensure each feature has the correct data type (e.g., integers, floats, categorical) to perform operations correctly.

 4. **Handle outliers**:
    - **What to do**: Identify and manage extreme values that may distort statistical analyses or modeling (either by removing, transforming, or capping them).